antoine-moquereau/koridor/README.md

 # Koridor

-A [Svelte](https://svelte.dev) implementation of my favorite board game.
+A [SvelteKit](https://kit.svelte.dev) implementation of my favorite board game.

 This is a development version. v1.0.0 should contain many more features.

 Feature todos:

 - [x] Desktop core
-- [ ] Mobile support using drag and drop actions
+- [x] Mobile support using drag and drop actions
 - [ ] History of moves played and possibility of going back
 - [ ] Online with chat
 - [ ] Versus Bots